-There’s been a town at Yuxian since the Southern and Northen Dynasties period (420-589), with the area at the time being under the control of the Northern Zhou Dynasty (587-581).
+There’s been a town at Yuxian since the Southern and Northern Dynasties period (386-589), with the area at the time being under the control of the Northern Zhou Dynasty (557-581).
 The ancient city was rebuilt in 1377, during the Ming Dynasty, and a lot of that construction remains and is well-preserved—some say it’s the closest best-preserved ancient city to Beijing.

-Close by to Yuxian is Nuanquan Town, notable for a site named Xigubao, or the West Castle.
+Close by to Yuxian is Nuanquan Town, notable for a site named Xigubao—the West Castle.
 The castle was around 67,000 square metres in size and surrounded by high walls of rammed earth.
-Key parts of the walls were strengthened with brick, and the structure followed a defensive pattern known as The Urn, whereby attacking enemies could be trapped between inner and outer gates ‘like turtles in an urn.’
+Key parts of the walls were strengthened with brick, and the structure followed a defensive pattern known as The Urn, in which attacking enemies could be trapped between inner and outer gates ‘like turtles in an urn.’

-As well as the castle, Nuanquan is famous for a tradition of papercutting – on our scouting trip, we picked up some really good ones!
+As well as the castle, Nuanquan is famous for a tradition of papercutting and lantern-making.

-Throwing ladles-full of molten iron against tall brick walls creates a splash of colour that looks like the sparkle of fireworks, and has been a local tradition in Nuanquan Town for over 300 years, a tradition that’s said to have come about because of the many blacksmiths of the town.
+Throwing ladles-full of molten iron against tall brick walls creates a fireworks-like sparkle that looks like the canopy of a leafy tree.
+The Dashuhua (making a tree of flaming flowers) performance has been a local tradition in Nuanquan Town for over 300 years, said to have come about because of the many blacksmiths of the town.